Finest Emergency Care Available in South Texas

 University Health System’s top-notch emergency medicine doctors and nurses work together to efficiently assess your condition and determine the best next steps.
 We know how to calm and reassure you in your emergency.
 You can expect poised, focused care when you enter our doors.

-University Hospital’s Emergency Department is the largest in San Antonio.
 We’re a Level I Trauma Center and the only Level I Pediatric Trauma Center in South Texas.
 You’ll have the specialists you need available immediately 24 hours a day.

 Triage Upon Arrival

 We want to help you get the care you need in the right place.